machulav/ec2-github-runner/README.md

 ### Customize hardware configuration

+GitHub provides one fixed hardware configuration for their Linux virtual machines: 2-core CPU, 7 GB of RAM, 14 GB of SSD disk space.

-Some of your CI workloads may require more powerful hardware that GitHub-hosted runners provide.
+Some of your CI workloads may require more powerful hardware than GitHub-hosted runners provide.
 In the action, you can configure any EC2 instance type for your runner that AWS provides.

-For example, you may run c5.4xlarge EC2 runner for some of your compute-intensive workloads.
+For example, you may run a c5.4xlarge EC2 runner for some of your compute-intensive workloads.
 Or r5.xlarge EC2 runner for workloads that process large data sets in memory.

 ### Save costs